xinformatics/DSF-compendium-SY/analysis/logs/log_Week_05.md

 ## Additional thought
 Write anything that you think would be important for YOU later on.
 * Continuing with the CyVerse Self-Guided Tour

+## some edit for DSF session on 28th Feb